jEnbuska/none-dux/README.md

 All parts of the store is its own substore.
 But only root store can be subscribed
 <img width="1025" alt="screenshot" src="https://cloud.githubusercontent.com/assets/11061511/26591980/0a8fe422-4568-11e7-93cc-1d083640a6ca.png">

 Adding new root level reducers to store after init it not supported yet.
+In the example image there is 2 root level reducers/sub-stores (Todos & something).
+How the change in their data structure is not limited.

 If you redux stack consists of redux, react-redux and redux-thunk (without custom middlewares) you can try out none-dux
 ```